ruskakimov/mazerunner/README.md

 Prototype version!

-### Found flaws:
+### Flaws of the algorithm:
 >1.
-Bot is inefficient at getting to the previously found unvisited areas (yellow tiles).
+Bot is inefficient at getting to the previously found unvisited areas (indicated by yellow tiles).
+It is unable to optimize the way back to the unvisited areas and simply follows the inverse of the path it took from the first contact with the target tile.

->2.
-Bot is bad at minimizing the number of unvisited areas, since it rushes forward and thus creating additional unexplored areas.